tokzeedeveloper/tokzee-website-latest/NETLIFY_SSL_FINAL_FIX.md

 ### **Step 3: Configure DNS at Your Domain Registrar**

-Go to where you registered `betterfriend.live` (e.g., GoDaddy, Namecheap, Google Domains).
+Go to where you registered `Tokzee.live` (e.g., GoDaddy, Namecheap, Google Domains).

 **Find DNS settings** and ensure you have EXACTLY these records: